Cinnamon and Honey Natural Cures and Health Benefits

 Cinnamon is an ancient spice often referred to as the spice of life, and indeed, some modern research has shown that there is substance to this claim.

 According to Pythagoras, "honey is a food for the gods," endowed with pranic power and rejuvenating properties.
-The Greek philosopher insisted that honey be used as the principle food for his initiates in his school of philosophy.
-It is not surprising that these two health enhancing natural remedies would come together to fire the imagination.
+The Greek philosopher insisted that honey is used as the principle food for his initiates in his school of philosophy.
+It is not surprising that this two health enhancing natural remedies would come together to fire the imagination.

-Many people now believe that by combining the two superfoods in the right propotion, nutritional benefits can be enhanced.
+Many people now believe that by combining the two superfoods in the right proportion, it is possible to enhance the nutritional benefits.

 While the volume of anecdotal evidence in regards to the combined medicinal value of honey/cinnamon is hard to ignore, the individual healing abilities of these two products, have been well documented.
 Although conclusive scientific evidence on the medicinal value of cinnamon and honey combined, is still lacking, it is well worth exploring.